AquaSat/AquaMatch_harmonize_WQP/README.md

 The `_book/` folder in the project root contains {bookdown} style documentation for the pipeline, primarily focused on the data harmonization steps and decisions made in these steps.
 The {bookdown} document is the place to look for specifics on, e.g., how data pertaining to variables such as chlorophyll were handled, cleaned, aggregated, and tiered.

 If the `run.R` script has been used to generate the current pipeline version, you can find an html file with the current network diagram for the pipeline in `docs/current_visnetwork.html`.

-## Parameter-specific methods

-For Chl-a:

-For DOC: it must be filtered (by characteristic name or ResultSampleFractionText) before going into the tiering strucutre
-- ResultSampleFractionText - dissolved, total, filtered

-## Tiering Philosophy

-Many columns related to the direct interoperability of data in the WQP are often filled with NAs specifically field and lab methodology columns and explicit depth-related columns (provide some context of what proportion, maybe?).
-A purely restrictive filtering of WQP would result in very limited data, in part, due to the inconsistent entry of data from data providers, therefore, we are building this dataset to resolve as many NAs as possible, but to also include NAs as 'inclusive' data.

-Our philosophy focuses on the following columns from the WQP:
-ReusltAnalyticalMethod.MethodName - analytical method - first stop!
-SampleCollectionMethod.MethodName - field collection
-ActivityDepthHeightMeasure.MeasureValue - discrete depth for grab samples ActivityTopDepthHeightMeasure.MeasureValue, ActivityBottomDepthHeightMeasure.MeasureValue - for integrated samples

-Generally speaking, we only further resolve the flags/tiers if there is a persistent 1% of samples that make it 'worth it' to reclassify from inclusive tier.

-If an NA in analytical methods: inclusive, unless resolvable by another column USGSPCode, ResultLaboratoryCommentText, MethodDescriptionText, ResultCommentText.

-If an NA in field comments: look in field comments ActivityCommentText